ranjith3712/Rest-API-cmd-exe/README.md

 # Hi every one
-# If you deploye this project on your server and manage all the commands through rest api calls
+# If you deploye this project on your server to manage all the commands through rest api calls